explodinglabs/explodinglabs.github.io/_json-rpc/werkzeug-jsonrpc.markdown

 ![werkzeug](/assets/werkzeug.png)
 </div>

-We'll build an HTTP server in Python to handle JSON-RPC requests on port 5000.
-It should take numbers and "square" or "cube" them.
+We'll build an HTTP server in Python.
+It should take JSON-RPC requests on port 5000, squaring or cubing numbers.

 * TOC
 {:toc}